Neonatal Resuscitation Program (NRP) Instructor Course

 - Discuss teamwork, communication and documentation as they relate to fetal health surveillance and perinatal outcomes.

 The workshop combines Self-Directed Learning, Classroom (Virtual/In Person) and Skills/Drills (In Person) for providers of maternal - newborn care whose current clinical practice includes antepartum, intrapartum, postpartum and newborn care.
-Participants complete self-directed learning prior to the classroom where review of maternal and newborn care and assessments, intrapartum management and complications, and pain management.
+Participants complete self-directed learning prior to the classroom.
+During the class a review of maternal and newborn care and assessments, intrapartum management and complications, and pain management will be presented.
 Participants have the opportunity to gain hands on skills in practice based on clinical scenarios.

 This hybrid workshop is intended for providers of Maternal - Newborn care whose current clinical practice includes antepartum, intrapartum, postpartum and newborn care.
 It is for Registered Nurses and Licensed Practical Nurses in obstetrics and/or postpartum.